Our counselors are available to you 24/7 to answer any questions you have and help you find the the treatment program that fits your needs.

 Local drug and alcohol treatment in New Bloomfield:

-Perry Human Services is a Drug and Alcohol Rehab, Outpatient Drug Rehab Program with a focus on Drug and Alcohol Treatment.
-The address is 8391 Spring Road New Bloomfield, PA.
-17068 and phone number is 717-582-8703.
+Perry Human Services is a Drug and Alcohol Rehab, Outpatient Drug Rehab Program specializing in Drug and Alcohol Treatment.
+This facility accepts Self Payment, Medicaid, State Financed Insurance, Sliding Scale Payment - located at 8391 Spring Road New Bloomfield, PA.
+17068.
+The phone number is 717-582-8703.